-Access to primary care has been significantly hampered due to COVID-19, meaning physical health checks of people with SMI have been limited.
+Access to Primary Care has been significantly hampered due to COVID-19, meaning physical health checks of people with SMI have been limited.
 This was impacted further with the priority for booster vaccine rollout whereby QoF (which includes SMI physical health) was postponed for this year.

-In order to support the physical health of those with SMI and primary care:
+In order to support the physical health of those with SMI and Primary Care:

-- we continue to commission the SMI health facilitation team, based within Mersey Care.
-This team facilitates the engagement of patients and ensures all primary care SMI registers remain accurate.
-An additional post from the outreach team was funded to support attendance at health checks and subsequent interventions, for example smoking cessation and weight management programmes - non-Recurrent funding from NHSE was used to provide 'booster' health checks by local PCNs and CIC, both in and out of hours.
-These additional checks were performed by non-core members of the primary care team, thus reducing the impact of the COVID-19 pandemic on performance - an NHS Warrington CCG template (based on the gold standard Bristol template) was introduced and promoted for use in all surgeries.
-This included direct referral links for local services, to ensure interventions are made in a timely fashion.
+- we continue to commission the SMI Health Facilitation team, based within Mersey Care.
+This team facilitates the engagement of patients and ensures all Primary Care SMI registers remain accurate.
+An additional post from the Outreach team was funded to support attendance at health checks and subsequent interventions, for example smoking cessation and weight management programmes - non-Recurrent funding from NHSE was used to provide 'booster' health checks by local PCNs and CIC, both in and out of hours.
+These additional checks were performed by non-core members of the Primary Care team, thus reducing the impact of the COVID-19 pandemic on performance - an NHS Warrington CCG template (based on the gold standard Bristol template) was introduced and promoted for use in all surgeries.
+This included direct referral links for local services, to ensure interventions are made in a timely fashion - at the end of March 2022, Warrington had achieved the highest rate across Cheshire and Merseyside and the second highest across the North West, in offering physical health checks.
+The partnership approach described above was key to this achievement and we were invited to speak at a North West webinar to describe our process.